linuxkay/yogurt/README.md

 Added `nginx -s reload` after renewing certs in sslupdate.sh.

-# Memo for future upgrades or fix.
+# Memo for future upgrades or urgent fix.

 May need add temp monitoring script and cooling fan for pi3b+ to avoid over heating.
 Ideally showing temp in graph.